Free Shipping on orders over $58

 By investing in durable, sustainable products, you can reduce your overall consumption and environmental impact.

-At Tangie, we’re proud to offer eco-friendly products that support your zero-waste goals.
+At Tangie, we’re proud to offer eco-friendly products that support your zero-waste goals, whether it’s our laundry soap bar or a shampoo bar.
 Together, we can continue making a positive impact on the environment, one sustainable choice at a time.
 Keep going, eco-warrior—you’re doing great!

 We’d love to hear back from you on what tips you followed or are following in your zero waste journey as you move along.